tmcgann/til/javascript/trivial-functions-and-debugging-async-stack-traces.md

 Create "trivial" functions that wrap the functions of the other modules/files you really care about just to get more context in the stack trace.

-For a contrived, abstract example...
+For a contrived, abstract example that probably won't clarify anything...

 Let's say Module A represents a component that manages your view (e.g. an AngularJS controller).
 Module A imports Module B and Module C. Module B is a 3rd-party data service library with at least one asynchronous HTTP and promise based request function called `fetch`.
 Module C is a 3rd-party utility library.